mui/material-ui/docs/src/pages/components/text-fields/text-fields.md

 ## `useFormControl`

 For advanced customization use cases, a `useFormControl()` hook is exposed.
-`useFormControl` returns the context value of the parent form control.
+This hook returns the context value of the parent `FormControl` component.

 **API**